Slowman uses cookies to provide the best possible experience on our website. If you continue to use our website, you agree to our use of cookies.

 The joy of making music and playing together stands out in this sixth Slowman album.
 The new band members on this album are outstanding.
 Owe Eriksson on bass is steady as a rock and now and then flies away with the most beautiful lines on the highest musical level.
 Thomas "Tompa" Björklund doesn't play drums; he creates an entire percussion arrangement for every song.
 Every beat is on precisely the right split of a second.
 They are the main reason this album is so packed with the joy of playing.
 The cake's topping consists of Tomas Wihlborg on organ and accordion and Ola Cronholm on acoustic and electric guitar.

-I am so proud of this record, and for a long, I could not imagine that it would ever happen.
+I am so proud of this record, and for a long time, I could not imagine that it would ever happen.
 I'm glad and proud that it eventually did.

 See all gigs